 The combination of measures reducing the opportunities for businesses to influence politics had significant negative consequences for economic development in Russia.
 Most disturbingly, it created a problem for the Russian government’s reputation and scared potential foreign and domestic investors.
 It demonstrated that the Kremlin cannot credibly commit to respecting and sustaining the rules of the game which it itself promises to investors (Tompson 2005), so Russia has been losing the competition for foreign direct investment in modern sectors of the economy.
 Russian businesses also became reluctant to invest in new technologies domestically, preferring to invest elsewhere.
 As Aven (2010) has explained: “there are so many emerging economies where people believe there is huge potential for growth, and the problem is Russia is not regarded as one of them by investors.”

 According to a survey by the Higher School of Economics, a leading Russian University, in 2010 natural resource extraction was the most active area of investment.
 The survey revealed the tendency to invest not in new technologies, but rather in repair and maintenance of old, obsolete equipment.
 The equipment in use had become so old that it was now necessary to divert much of available investments just to keep it running.
-Almost 60% of all businesses reported that their key technological equipment was more than 10 years old, while almost 20% – reported that it was more than 20 years old.
+Almost 60 percent of all businesses reported that their key technological equipment was more than 10 years old, while almost 20 percent reported that it was more than 20 years old.

 Economic Centralization Has Limited the Influence of Regions

 From the very beginning of his rule Putin had the clear intention to neutralize alternative sources of political power in the country, in particular, the power of regional executives.
 Prior to the elections of March 2000, Putin stated in an interview that ‘from the very beginning, Russia was created as a super-centralized state.
 That’s practically laid down in its genetic code, its traditions, and the mentality of its people’ (Quoted in Brown 2001, 51).
 The president solved the problem of the political autonomy of the regional executives, and their disproportionate influence on the national decision-making process, by introducing several reforms.
 In the summer of 2000, seven new federal districts ruled by Putin’s representatives were created.
 After that the governors lost the opportunity of direct contact with the President, as a new administrative layer was formed between the Kremlin and the regions.
 Governors were also deprived of their right to serve as deputies in the upper chamber of the parliament – the Federation Council.
-As Kryshtanovskaya concludes, ‘with these reforms, the governors were transformed from independent politicians with their own power bases into executives who were fully dependent on Moscow’s favor’ (Kryshtanovskaya 2009, 28).
+As Kryshtanovskaya concludes, “with these reforms, the governors were transformed from independent politicians with their own power bases into executives who were fully dependent on Moscow’s favor” (Kryshtanovskaya 2009, 28).

 In 2004 the institution of the election of regional governors had been replaced by their nomination.
 This turn has massively suppressed political competition and made regional executives the agents of the federal executive.
 Indeed, in the new system the governors were subordinated to federal authorities and acted on their behalf, while the latter had at their disposal the instruments to punish or reward the governors.
 In 2012 the procedure of the election of governors was restored in Russia; however, this did not bring fundamental changes to the nature of center-region relations.
 The candidates for election must undergo a process of municipal scrutiny (the so-called “municipal filter”), and this condition makes it possible to get rid of candidates that are objectionable to the federal center in advance.